-1. Reopening the office requires significant changes (and lots of reassurance and transparency)
+1. Reopening offices requires significant changes

 Also address the emotional state of your team members.
 Being unsure what to expect when they go back to the office while also being worried about their health can be overwhelming.

-2. A hybrid workforce necessitates new ways of managing teams
+2. A hybrid workforce brings new challenges

 Here are three tips for managing a dispersed workforce that’s split between the office and remote locations:

 - Help everyone stay connected.
-During video calls, update off-site staff on key takeaways from meetings held at the office that could impact their projects.
+During video calls, update off-site team members on key takeaways from meetings held at the office that could impact their projects.
 Another idea could be to continue with all-virtual team meetings.
 Also, keep a pulse on whether technology is helping or hindering your workers.
 Ask them which tools — and which features of those solutions — are helping them communicate and collaborate most effectively.

 - Don’t stop remote nonwork conversations.
-Encourage in-office and remote staff to interact with each other as people, not just teammates.
+Encourage in-office and remote workers to interact with each other as people, not just teammates.
 Throughout the pandemic, many organizations and their workers have used communication tools like Zoom and Slack to share stories, play games, have informal chats and engage in fun team-building exercises.
 Consider embracing or expanding this practice to enhance the human connection between all your team members.

 - Be vigilant for signs of disconnection.
 Don’t overlook the fact that some remote workers may start to feel left out if they’re not physically returning to the office.
 Out of sight shouldn’t mean out of mind.
 Look for red flags signaling that remote workers are struggling, such as missed deadlines, lack of communication or decreased interest in assignments.

-Browse our highly skilled, remote and on-site candidates.
+Browse our highly-skilled, remote and on-site candidates.

 Employers open to hiring remote workers have more recruiting choices because they essentially remove geographic barriers to talent.
 You can engage job candidates from across the globe as easily as those living near your office.
 This provides an opportunity to hire people with valuable skills for immediate and future business needs.

-5. You need help hiring
+4. You can get help with hiring

-The hiring process is time-consuming, too: Once you’ve vetted resumes, you’re looking at a series of initial phone interviews, video or in-person interviews for your top choices, skills testing, reference checks and other steps.
+Not only is the hiring process challenging in this job market, but it's time-consuming, too.
+Once you’ve vetted resumes, you’re looking at a series of initial phone interviews, video or in-person interviews for your top choices, skills testing, reference checks and other steps.

-6. Your retention programs will be tested
+5. Your retention programs will be tested

 - Be flexible.
 Allow a wide degree of latitude in working hours and deadlines.
 Our recent survey found that the ability to set their own office hours topped employees' return-to-office wish list.